nwthomas/data-structures-and-algorithms/data_structures/cache/least_recently_used/README.md

 ## SPACE AND TIME COMPLEXITY

-My implementation utilizes a linked list under the hood, and so it has a time complexity of `O(n)` for searches and `O(1)` for additions/deletions from front and end of the cache.
+My implementation utilizes a linked list under the hood with references stored by key, and so it has a time complexity of `O(1)` for searches and `O(1)` for additions and deletions.

 The space complexity is `O(n)` based on the amount of information stored.